aws-samples/baseline-environment-on-aws/doc/HowTo.md

 ### 3. Set the workspace ID and channel ID in the Context file

-Set the Slack workspace ID and Channel ID for cdk.json or cdk.context.json as follows: Specify a different channel for security and monitoring:
+Set the Slack workspace ID and Channel ID for cdk.json as follows: Specify a different channel for security and monitoring:

 For security (governance baseline):